The Underlying Cause of Chronic Disease

 The problem with the above is that your body can’t discern the difference between a life-threatening stressor and a benign one.
 So your body’s response to the daily stressors of being late to work, stuck in traffic, or worrying over events in your news feeds is the same as if you were going through a life threatening stressor like a famine or major migration caused by war.
 These chronic stressors can eventually affect your hormone levels, immune system dysfunction and even memory.
 But at the cellular level the final common denominator for all of these is inflammation.

-Hopefully after reading the above you aren’t stressed or left feeling there is nothing you can do to prevent inflammation.
+Hopefully after reading about the causes of inflammation you aren’t stressed or left feeling there is nothing you can do to prevent inflammation.
 In Part III, I will discuss treatment options for inflammation and what you can do to combat its ongoing effects.